 The same year he made his début with the Philharmonia Orchestra, and has since performed as soloist with many renowned orchestras and artists including Vladimir Ashkenazy, Seiji Ozawa, David Geringas and Julian Lloyd Webber.
 In 2016 he gave NHK Japan’s worldwide TV broadcast recital to commemorate the 120th birth of legendary author Kenji Miyazawa, whose centennial anniversary soloist was Yo-Yo Ma.

-He is especially noted for playing Rachmaninov's works and introducing English Music in Japan, with his début album “Rachmaninov Complete Cello Works” receiving critical acclaim internationally, chosen as Recommended Disc by The Strad UK describing “Ito triumphs in Rachmaninov…Sensational recital”.
-His 2nd album will be released from Sony Music on 15/Nov/2017.
+He is especially noted for his performance and interpretation of Rachmaninov's works; he will give All-Rachmaninov-Recital at Wigmore Hall in 2018 as the first ever cellist in history, and his début album “Rachmaninov Complete Cello Works” is receiving critical acclaim internationally, chosen as Recommended Disc by The Strad UK describing “Ito triumphs in Rachmaninov…Sensational recital”.

-He studied with David Geringas and Alexander Boyarsky, and graduated from the Royal College of Music in 2015.
+He studied with Alexander Boyarsky and David Geringas, and graduated from the Royal College of Music in 2015.

 He plays a Goffriller cello made in 1734, kindly loaned to him by Nippon Violin.